Anik-et/CPP-Performance-Optimizer/README.md

 Interactive Web UI: A clean, symmetrical Gradio interface to view, edit, and manually test Python vs. C++ code side-by-side.

-Automated Benchmarking: Run a stress test across all configured AI models at once to generate a C++ Translation Leaderboard, automatically saving results to a .csv file.

 Bulletproof Compiler Catching: Safely extracts C++ code from LLM responses, wraps it for compilation, and catches silent Linker/MinGW errors on Windows.

 🚀 Setup & Installation